+And yes, I’ve heard of the 4 and 5 year olds who are still napping every day and still sleeping well at night, but I will tell you that’s rare!
 If an older child is still napping at that age, there’s a good chance bedtime is a struggle and/0r they aren’t able to get a full night of sleep.
 And by full night of sleep, I’m talking 10-12 hours.

 Signs It’s Time for Your Child to Stop Napping

-Bedtime becomes a battle or gets really late
+1. Bedtime becomes a battle or gets really late

 Our most recent “hiccup” was with Olivia’s night time sleep, and no matter what we did, she protested.
 She still fell asleep at nap time easily, happily singing and talking to herself, so I knew it wasn’t an issue of not knowing how to sleep.

-Sometimes it would only last a few minutes, but more often than not, her protest would last 30-60 minutes, and she wouldn’t fall asleep until 8:30 or 9:00 pm.
+But whether we let her nap as long as she wanted, woke her up after just an hour, pushed her bedtime later, etc., she would protest at bedtime.
+Sometimes it would only last a few minutes, but more often than not, her protest would last 30-60 minutes and she wouldn’t fall asleep until 8:30 or 9:00 pm.

 Did you catch that?